 I would venture to suggest yet another version.
 The 8085 was very difficult, almost impossible to expand to a real 16-bit processor.
 On the contrary, the 6502, with almost half of the opcodes unused, could easily be expanded to 16-bits.
 Therefore, it was important for Intel to create a trend to switch to a 16-bit architecture, without binary compatibility with 8-bit.
 Rejecting the new useful functionality of the 8085, as if to say that the 8-bit is bad and no longer important, you need to switch to the 16-bit.
 Something similar happened around the 32-bit architecture, when Intel created a false trend to develop a complex and unpromising Intel 8800 a.k.a. iAPX 432.

 The aforementioned clone 8080 has been produced in the USSR since 1977 – it was record-breaking fast, the clone was made just three years after the appearance of the original.
 Interestingly, the technology used was somewhat different from that used by Intel.
 Due to the speed of cloning, the USSR could even export these chips, this was the only such case.
 But with the cloning of the 8085, there was a hitch until the early 90s.
 Although since 1988, the USSR produced its own improved 8080, the KP580BM1, which could be clocked up to 5 MHz and which used only 5 volts.
 This processor, when compatible with the 8080, has many additional features: it can use an additional 64 KB for data, an additional register with the HL register functionality and several hundred new commands, including powerful 16-bit ones.
-Overall, it was significantly superior to both the 8085 and Z80.
+Overall, it was slightly superior to both the 8085 and Z80.

 Edited by Richard BN